FranzDiebold/covfefe-flow/webapp/README.md

 ### generate

-The actual fake tweet creation view.
+The actual fake tweet autocompletion view.

 ### about